 Have your schools mail the transcripts directly to:

 All applicants with English proficiency are required to take the GRE General Test.
-When registering for the GRE, please use the school code number 4349, which directs the results to the National Office of Admissions and Recruitment on the HUC-JIR Los Angeles campus.
+When registering for the GRE, please use the school code number 1291, which directs the results to the National Office of Admissions and Recruitment on the HUC-JIR Cincinnati campus.
 Do not use the school code number of any other HUC-JIR campus, as this will delay or prevent our receipt of your GRE scores.
-For GRE information, please see ets.org/gre
+For GRE information, please see ets.org/gre.
+If you are in need of financial assistance for the registration fee please follow this link.

 We recommend that the test be taken at least four weeks before the application is due to allow time for the scores to be sent to HUC-JIR.
 Scores need to be received in order to schedule an interview.
 GRE scores are only valid for five years.
 Candidates with a prior degree from HUC-JIR or Ph.D. degree from an accredited institution that required a GRE score for admission may be exempt from submitting a current GRE score.
 Please email email@example.com with a request to exempt from this requirement.